Hamza Ali Abbasi: Politics

-He supports the political party Pakistan Tehreek-e-Insaf, of which he was elected the cultural secretary in January 2018 before quitting the function in April of the same year because he didn't feel "to represent Pakistan’s culture" through his movies.
+Abbasi was a supporter of Pakistan Tehreek-e-Insaf, and he was elected as the cultural secretary of the party in January 2018.
+However, he resigned from this role in April of the same year because he felt that his movies did not represent Pakistan's culture well.

-In 2018 he exposed journalist and former wife of Imran Khan, Reham Khan, by revealing the manuscript of the book beforehand.
-She also claimed to have been threatened directly by Hamza Ali Abbasi via emails.
-When Abbasi denied the claim, Khan further stated that it was gimmick of Reham Khan's to malign him because of his closeness to Imran Khan.
+In 2018, he exposed journalist and former wife of Imran Khan, Reham Khan, by revealing the manuscript of her book beforehand.
+Reham Khan claimed to have been threatened directly by Abbasi via emails, but he denied these allegations.
+He believed that Reham Khan's claims were an attempt to tarnish his reputation due to his close relationship with Imran Khan.